archywillhe/0a.io-v0/posts/other/about-zer0-degree.md

 ---
-maintitle: "About Zer0.degree"
+maintitle: "About 0a.io"
 subtitle: ""
 width: 665
 date: 2018-01-08
 ---
-[Zer0.degree](http://zer0.degree/) is the blog of Archy Wilhes 魏何.
-Handcrafted by Archy using [Hakyll](https://jaspervdj.be/hakyll/).
-Source code [available on Github](https://github.com/arrchyy/zer0.degree).
-Founded in 2018 as a continuation of [0a.io (founded back in 2014)](https://web.archive.org/web/20171115194901/0a.io) and to commemorate [the loss of the domain](http://zer0.degree/chapter2/losing-my-Hover-registered-email-and-domain.html).
+[0a.io](http://0a.io/) is the blog of Archy Wilhes 魏何.
+Started in 2014.
+The current version is handcrafted using [Hakyll](https://jaspervdj.be/hakyll/).
+Source code [available on Github](https://github.com/arrchyy/0a.io).

-<small>Update as of 20th September 2018: I have regained access to [0a.io](http://0a.io)!
-The plan now is to continue zer0.degree as a blog and kickstart 0a.io as a new website about arts and technologies!</small>